garrandall/popular-music-data/tracks/maria-blondie.md

 Blue as ice and desire

 Don't you wanna make her?
-Ooh, don't you wanna take her home?
+Oh, don't you wanna take her home?

 Maria, you've gotta see her
 Go insane and out of your mind
 Latina, Ave Maria
 A million and one candle lights

-Ooh, don't you wanna break her?
+Oh, don't you wanna break her?
-Ooh, don't you wanna take her home?
+Oh, don't you wanna take her home?

 She walks like she don't care
 You wanna take her everywhere
-Ooh, it makes you wanna cry
+Oh, it makes you wanna cry

 She's like a millionaire
 Walkin' on imported air
-Ooh, it makes you wanna die
+Oh, it makes you wanna die

 Maria, you've gotta see her
 Go insane and out of your mind